ASFHyP3/hyp3-docs/docs/using-snippet.md

-On Demand products processed by HyP3 can be requested quickly and easily, using either a web interface or programmatically.
+On Demand products processed by HyP3 can be requested quickly and easily, either by using a web interface or programmatically.

 ### Web Access